cobblers-children/faceoff/README.md

 Features:

-- supports comparing multiple versions of modules, including git urls
+- supports comparing multiple versions of modules
+- can install versions from git urls
 - handles async tests
-- can skip tests, such as for brand new functionality
+- can skip tests for version where functionality is missing
-- formatted summary view to improve scanning
+- formatted summary view

 ### Example Output